asedl/xpaxmltest/XPATests/Doc/Samples/XpaTUtils/OUTIL001_About.md

 That's the value of the .INI setting [MAGIC_JAVA]JAVA_HOME which can be used to overwrite the system setting when Magic has to start a JVM.
 If you do not overwrite JAVA_HOME in the Magic.INI the "default" JVM will be started and most of the time that will be one which Magic cannot use because it's either 64-Bit or a later version, not yet supported by Magic.

 OUTIL001_About checks if the JAVA_HOME points to a Java version which is compatible with Magic XPA, it can however not set this value for you if it's empty.
 For that it would have to scan the complete harddisk for existing Java installations.

+Below JAVA_HOME (system) and JAVA_HOME(Magic.INI) are two hidden fields for version information which do get filled and displayed if you press the "Check Version" button

 ### .Net SDK / Framework
 #### SDK Release
 #### SDK Installpath